SAP/cf-cli-smsi-plugin/README.md

 In the subject of the pull request, use *feat:* to denote an enhancement, **fix:** to denote a bug fix, ***chore:*** for small configuration updates or ***docs:*** for documentation updates and briefly describe the bug fix or enhancement you are contributing.

-# Versioning
+## Versioning
 The Service Management plugin follows Semantic Versioning.
 These components strictly adhere to the [MAJOR].[MINOR].[PATCH] numbering system (also known as [BREAKING].[FEATURE].[FIX]).

-# License
+## License

-This project is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+Copyright (c) 2021 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.